liblaber/voyado-engage-2.0.0-typescript-1.0.0/documentation/services/ContactsService.md

 ## OfferPromotions_Redeem

-Redeem a promotion (multichannel offer or mobile swipe) for a Contact using the internal Contact Id &nbsp;
-&nbsp;Redemption channel can be POS, ECOM or OTHER.
+Redeem a promotion (multichannel offer or mobile swipe) for a Contact using the internal Contact Id Redemption channel can be POS, ECOM or OTHER.

 - HTTP Method: `POST`
 - Endpoint: `/api/v2/contacts/{contactId}/promotions/{promotionId}/redeem`